24 HOURS SERVICE ( USA & CANADA )

-Ozbek
+Ozbek Nationality

 The Ozbek ethnic group, with a population of 12, 370 (in 2000), mainly lives in compact communities in Yining, Tacheng, Kashgar, Urumqi, Shache, and Yecheng in the Xinjiang Uigur Autonomous Region.

 The name Ozbek first originated from the Ozbek Khan, one of the local rulers under the Mongol Empire in the 14th century.
-In the 15th century, with the breakup of the Mongolia Empire, a number of Ozbek merchants traveled along "the Silk Road" through Xinjiang to do business in inland areas.
+In the 15th century, with the breakup of the Mongolia Empire, a number of Ozbek merchants traveled along the Silk Road through Xinjiang to do business in inland areas.
 Some of them settled in certain cities in Xinjiang and were later named Ozbek.

 Most Ozbek people are city dwellers.
 They mainly engage in trade, education, science, and handcraft industries.
 A small part of the population, living in southern Xinjiang, is engaged in agriculture.